- Stats & Web

 - Library research guide: How to find...
 Books & eBooks

-If your professor recommends a journal, check the A-to-Z Journals List to see if the journal is available in
+If a professor recommends a journal, or you need a specific title, check the A-to-Z Journals List to see if the journal is available in

 (Choose a subject > select a title > follow the links to full text.)